-3. Project Eligibility
+4. Project Eligibility

-As outlined in the 2021 Diesel Emissions Reduction Act (DERA) State Grants Program Guide (EPA-420-B-21-027, May 2021), the following types of costs are eligible to receive grant monies from the State Clean Diesel (DERA) Fund this year:
+As outlined in the 2021-2022 State Clean Diesel Grant Program Information Guide (PDF), the following types of costs are eligible to receive grant monies from the State Clean Diesel (DERA) Fund this year:

-- On Road Vehicle Replacements (Diesel, Alternative Fuel, Low NOx, Fuel Cell, All-Electric); - School Bus Replacements (ZERO EMISSION/ELECTRIC ONLY)\; - Nonroad Equipment/Vehicles (Diesel, Alternative Fuel, Low NOx, All-Electric); and - Marine Engine Replacement (Diesel, Alternative Fuel, Low NOx, All-Electric)
+- On-Road Vehicle Replacements (Diesel, Alternative Fuel, Low NOx, Fuel Cell, All-Electric); - School Bus Engine/Vehicle Replacements (ZERO-EMISSION/ELECTRIC ONLY)\; - Marine Engine Replacement (Diesel, Alternative Fuel, Low NOx, All-Electric); and - Nonroad Equipment/Vehicles (Diesel, Alternative Fuel, Low NOx, All-Electric)

-\We will only accept applications for school bus replacement projects if they are zero emission (ZEV) replacements, all-electric, or fuel cell vehicles.
+\We will only accept applications for school bus replacement projects if they are zero-emission (ZEV) replacements, including all-electric and fuel cell vehicles.
+We will also accept applications for school bus engine swaps from a diesel engine to a ZEV engine and chassis.